mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 * Prepare your first project and onboard your first project team
 * Launch your first application

-### Lecture 1.2 Who This Guide Is For, How to Use It, and for How Long
+### 1.2 Who This Guide Is For, How to Use It, and for How Long

 This guide is tailored for organizations new to Mendix, especially for leaders responsible for implementing Mendix in their company.
 It is designed to help you navigate your Mendix journey from starting up until your first application is launched.
 It also reflects the most common steps in that journey and is a collection of resources you can use to ensure success on each of these steps.